 The “other” methods

 - It’s always a good idea to use condoms, especially in new relationships or if you and/or your partner have other partners.
-Besides helping to prevent pregnancy, they protect you from sexually transmitted infections (STIs), which believe me, are not fun to mess around with.
-They do require proper use every single time, which is why some people still complain about using them.
+Besides helping to prevent pregnancy, they protect you from sexually transmitted infections (STIs), which are not fun to mess around with.

 - Withdrawal (or the “pull-out” method)

-- Before you laugh, withdrawal is actually used by a lot more people than may admit it publicly.
-Withdrawal is the practice of the male partner “pulling out” from the female partner before ejaculating, to decrease change of pregnancy.
+- Before you laugh, withdrawal is actually used effectively by a lot more people than you may realize.
+Withdrawal is the practice of the male partner “pulling out” from the female partner before ejaculating, to decrease chance of pregnancy.
 While you may feel comfortable spinning the roulette wheel, I don’t recommend using withdrawal as your only form of birth control.
 Even those with impeccable timing can have a few swimmers sneak by unnoticed, and remember—it only takes one!

 - Fertility awareness

 - There are several varieties of these methods, and can include tracking your cycle days, monitoring your temperature and cervical mucus, and much more.
 This is an entire category in itself, and way too much to cover here.
 If you’re interested in learning more, I encourage you to ask your provider about more details.

 I hope this helps sort out any confusion you may have about choosing a birth control!
 If you still have questions, or are ready to try out a new form of birth control, come see the midwives for a visit!